 Because of your relationship with Enhabit, you may become aware of information concerning the company that is not available to the public, but that would be considered important by an investor in deciding whether to buy or sell Enhabit stock or the stock of a company that has a business relationship with Enhabit.
 This is commonly referred to as "insider information."
 We do not buy or sell stocks or other securities when we possess inside information.
 We also do not share inside information with others so they can trade.
-Our company complies with federal and state securities laws and does not tolerate trading on inside information (also called "insider trading"), which is both unethical and illegal.
-For more information, refer to the Insider Trading Policy.
+Our company complies with federal and state securities laws and does not tolerate trading on inside information, refer to the Insider Trading Policy.